viathefalcon/mat4f_mul_avx/README.md

 *Performance was never a motivation of this side project - the problem is too small - but there wouldn't be much point if the output were slower.
 And it isn't: on my (Ivy Bridge) Macbook Pro, it executes in half as many cycles as my previous unrolled-loop implementation and in slightly more than two-thirds as many cycles on a [Haswell Ultrabook](http://www.dell.com/us/p/xps-13-9333/pd).

 But not faster than [XMMatrixMultiply](http://msdn.microsoft.com/en-us/library/windows/desktop/microsoft.directx_sdk.matrix.xmmatrixmultiply(v=vs.85).aspx).

+P.S.
+The built executable has a dependency on the [Visual C++ 2012 Update 4 runtime](http://www.microsoft.com/en-us/download/details.aspx?id=30679) and does not check that the host CPU supports AVX instructions.